vjsevill/CSE110Project/README.md

 * Julian Leung

 The original project can be found [here](https://github.com/Kanurame/CSE110Project).
-This is copied here just viewing convenience.
+This is copied here just for viewing convenience.